RALWORKS/intficpy/README.md

 	import intficpy.parser as parser
 	import intficpy.gui as gui

 Currently, there are no instructions for creating games with IntFicPy.
-Feel free to experiment with testgame.py.
-To run it, place it in intficpy's parent folder, and run it with Python 3.
+Feel free to experiment with the examples.
+To run an example, place it in intficpy's parent folder, and run it with Python 3.

 # License
 IntFicPy is distributed with a GPL3 license